karpathy/llama2.c/README.md

 ## unsorted todos

-- why SentencePiece can't iteratively decode properly?
-- would love to delete run_wrap.py and just directly use C code to string
+- why is there a leading space in C sampling code when we `./run`?
 - todo multiquery support? doesn't seem as useful for smaller models that run on CPU (?)
 - todo support inferencing beyond max_seq_len steps, have to think through the kv cache
 - why is MFU so low (~10%) on my A100 40GB for training?